santient/StrataNet/README.md

 # ButterflyNet
-Model architecture with hierarchical transformers
+A hierarchical transformer model architecture with a configurable number of levels.